 - Needle size: 90 -100 universal or denim needles are best (read sewing machine needle sizes)

-- Thread: Heavy duty, polyester, cotton wrapped polyester, or 100% cotton thread. (read sewing thread types).
+- Thread: Heavy-duty, polyester, cotton wrapped polyester, or 100% cotton thread. (read sewing thread types).
 Check the bobbin will handle the thicker thread and consider marine thread for the outside as it won’t succumb to wind and sun damage so easily.
+These thicker threads may require you to adjust the normal sewing machine tension so do a test sew on some scrap first.

 - Stitch length: Between 3.0 – 3.5 is best but as with any new experience, always try out the stitch and sewing machine tension on a scrap of the fabric first.